 - Install a four-sided pool fence that completely separates the house and play area of the yard from the pool area.

 - Learn CPR and basic water rescue skills.

 Learn more water safety tips for children here.

 Adolescent and adult drowning

-Alcohol is involved in 25-50% of adolescent and adult deaths associated with water recreation.
-Alcohol influences balance, coordination, and judgment, and its effects are heightened by sun exposure and heat.
-Adolescents and Adults most frequently drown in natural bodies of water, like rivers and lakes.
+Alcohol was involved in 10% of adolescent and adult deaths in Massachusetts in 2017.
+Alcohol influences balance, coordination, and judgment, and its effects are worsened by sun exposure and heat.
+Many adolescent and adults who drown did not know how to swim.

 Learn more water safety tips for adolescents and adults here.